 Similar to researching and planning keywords for your website, blog, or other marketing materials, you’ll want to conduct keyword research for not only your podcast as a whole but each individual episode.

-Keyword research helps you to understand the volume of search that specific terms or phrases receive globally, or in specific geographic locations.
+Keyword research helps you to understand the volume of searches those specific terms or phrases receive globally, or in specific geographic locations.
 It also gives you insight into what audiences are searching for and how they are searching for it.

 Identifying valuable and relevant keywords for your podcast is important since it will assist in increasing your visibility, traffic, and the likelihood of your show coming up as a search result for your target audience in search engines like Google, Bing, etc.